-- (a) The availability of surplus off street parking in the vicinity of the use being served and/or the proximity of a bus stop or transit station; - (b) The availability of public or commercial parking facilities in the vicinity of the use being served; - (c) Shared use of off-street parking spaces serving other uses having peak user demands at different times; - (d) To the extent consistent with 760 CMR 59.04(1)(g) and 760 CMR 59.04(l)(i)1., age or other occupancy restrictions which are likely to result in a lower level of auto usage; - (e) Impact of the parking requirement on the physical environment of the affected lot or the adjacent lots including reduction in green space, destruction of significant existing trees and other vegetation, destruction of existing dwelling units, or loss of pedestrian amenities along public ways; and - (f) Any applicable transportation demand management strategies that will be integrated into the Project or such other factors as may be considered by the PAA. - (4) Location of Parking.
+- (6)(3) Reduction in Parking Requirements.
+Notwithstanding anything to the contraryherein, any minimum required amount of parking may be reduced by the PAA through the Plan Approval process (or, for Projects not requiring Plan Approval, prior to submission of any application for a Building Permit), if the Applicant can demonstrate that the lesser amount of parking will not cause excessive congestion, or endanger public safety, and that lesser amount of parking will provide positive environmental or other benefits, taking into consideration: - (d)(a) The availability of surplus off street parking in the vicinity of the use being served and/or the proximity of a bus stop or transit station; - (e)(b) The availability of public or commercial parking facilities in the vicinity of the use being served; - (f)(c) Shared use of off-street parking spaces serving other uses having peak user demands at different times; - (g)(d) To the extent consistent with 760 CMR 59.04(1)(g) and 760 CMR 59.04(1)(i)1., age or other occupancy restrictions which are likely to result in a lower level of auto usage; - (h)(e) Impact of the parking requirement on the physical environment of the affected lot or the adjacent lots including reduction in green space, destruction of significant existing trees and other vegetation, destruction of existing dwelling units, or loss of pedestrian amenities along public ways; and - (i)(f) Any applicable transportation demand management strategies that will be integrated into the Project or such other factors as may be considered by the PAA. - (1) Location of Parking.
 Any surface parking lot shall, to the maximum extent feasible, be located at the rear or side of a building, relative to any principal street, public open space, or pedestrian way, but shall be allowed in the front of the building if doing so ensures safer parking areas.
 Parking shall ensure an inviting pedestrian environment by providing safe, landscaped connections between stationed vehicles and building entrances and exits.
-Such landscaping connections may include sidewalks, terraces, decorative fencing, stone walls, site furnishings, grading and reshaping of earth contours, planting, and lawn areas. - (5) Parking design standards.
-The Board will review the parking design documentation and evaluate for the following: - (a) Hazards.
-The parking area and access roads shall not create a hazard to abutters, vehicles or pedestrians. - (b) Placement of parking facilities.
+Such landscaping connections may include sidewalks, terraces, decorative fencing, stone walls, site furnishings, grading and reshaping of earth contours, planting, and lawn areas.

+(4) Parking design\Location and Design standardsStandards.
+The Board PAA will review the parking design documentation and evaluate for the following:

+(5) Hazards.
+The parking area and access roads shall not create a hazard to abutters, vehicles or pedestrians.

+(a) (a) PPlacement of parking facilities.
 Parking facilities shall be at the rear or side(s) of the principal structure and shall not abut a public way for more than 20 feet.
 If site encumbrances make this requirement impossible to achieve, parking may be allowed to abut a public way only if the parking lot is buffered and screened from the public way using dense, native vegetation to the greatest extent possible.
-The design of the parking facility shall take into consideration natural, cultural and historical features and setting. - (c) Pedestrian and bicycle access.
-Provisions for pedestrian and bicycle access shall be safe and convenient, so that the development as a whole enhances rather than degrades access by foot or bicycle.
-Parking areas shall accommodate pedestrian access through the use of raised crosswalks, usable landscaped islands, benches, and abundant shade trees, among other design attributes.
+The